 Completion of the Beginning TRACS workshop, or you have the know-how to create a TRACS course site and add documents and other content.

-.
-You will receive notification of acceptance by April 4, 2014.
+Applications to the May and July workshops are closed.
+If you applied, you will receive notification of acceptance by April 4, 2014.

 If you have questions about the workshop, please contact Liz Strand at email@example.com or 5-1647.